‘I Am Jazz’ Renewed: Jennings Reveals Season 6 On The Way To TLC

 I Am Jazz has received plenty of support from GLAAD and these most recent episodes have garnered fantastic ratings.
 TLC President Howard Lee praises Jazz for being an example of embracing one’s real self and living authentically, and he notes that the teen has inspired people across the country.

-One thing that is not in doubt about Sesaon 6 of I Am Jazz is that the Jennings family will continue to be open and honest about this journey they are on together.
-Fans are thrilled to hear that the series will be returning with more new episodes and additional details should emerge over the coming months.
+One thing that is not in doubt about Season 6 of I Am Jazz is that the Jennings family will continue to be open and honest about this journey they are on together.
+Fans are thrilled to hear that the series will be returning with more new episodes, and additional details should emerge over the coming months.